Using protein blocks to build custom fragment libraries from protein structures: Materials and Methods

 \subsection{Curated Template Database}

-A database of non-redundant protein structures was set up.
-Protein chain entries were downloaded from RCSB database (www.rcsb.org) \cite{Berman2000} based on the following criteria: (a) Experimental type: X-ray crystallography, (b) Resolution: $\leq$ 3\AA, (c) R-factor: $\leq$ 0.2 and (d) length of the protein: $\geq$ 40 residues.
-These accounted for a total of 23,989 unique protein chains.
-The hits were further clustered at 30\% sequence identity using the KClust algorithm \cite{Hauser2013}, resulting in a total of 7632 protein chains.
-Additionally, any protein with chain breaks were removed from the clustered sequence set, finally resulting in 5391 unique chains.
+A non-redundant database of protein structures was set up by downloading protein chain entries from RCSB Protein Data Bank (www.rcsb.org) \cite{Berman2000}.
+The following selection criteria were applied: (a) experimental method, X-ray crystallography, (b) resolution $\leq$ 3\AA, (c) R-factor $\leq$ 0.2, and (d) protein chain length $\geq$ 40 residues.
+This yielded 23,989 unique protein chains.
+The chains were clustered at 30\% sequence identity using the KClust algorithm \cite{Hauser2013}, resulting in a total of 7,632 clusters.
+Proteins with chain breaks were excluded, consolidating the database to 5,391 unique chains, designated hereupon as the PDB30 database.
+PB sequences were assigned to each chain using an in-house script, and secondary structure assignments were generated with Pdb-tools \cite{Rodrigues2018}.

-PB sequences were assigned for each of these 5391 templates in the final database using an in-house script which alongside generates equivalent DSSP output files and torsion angle files.
-Secondary structure assignments for each protein chain were congregated using Pdb-tools \cite{Rodrigues2018}.
-All these files along with protein sequence corresponding to each template constituted our curated database.